Tiendil/tiendil-org-content/content/posts/2020-04-16-dungeon-generation-from-simple-to-complex/en.md

 - They intersect because each room is built starting from the position `(0, 0)`.
 - It is impossible to understand which room is where and which walls belong to which room.

-Let's left the intersection for the future.
+Let's liave the intersection for the future.
 First, we need to take care of the basics:

 1. We need an entity that owns rooms.
 Let's call it `Dungeon`.
 2. We need a color differentiation of rooms.
 In case of errors, that will allow us to understand the problem better.